The Five Senses of The Human Body: Facts Figure & Functionality

 - Category: Health & Wellness

 The Living creature is an amazing miracle of God’s creation.
 From the very beginning, God created the earth.
 Subsequently, he created the “LIFE” or “HUMAN“ which became the most powerful creatures on the earth due to his wondrous power of SENSATION.

 Normally, a sense is a physiological capacity or conscious awareness of organisms that supply information for perception.
 Apparently, the senses allow us to experience the world around us.
 It might be unimaginable to live our lives without our five sense organs.

 To illustrate the above, human bodies have five recognized senses: sight, hearing, taste, smell, and touch.
-Here is a brief description of each of our five senses.
+Here is a brief description of each of these.

-- An eye is an organ responsible for Vision to detects visible images and most usable more than any other sense.
+- An eye is an organ responsible for Vision to detects visible images and most use more than any other sense.

-- It translates light into image signals for the brain through the various parts like sclera, the cornea, anterior & posterior chambers, iris/pupil, lens, vitreous humor, retina, fovea, macula, and the ophthalmoscope.
+- It translates light into image signals for the brain through the various parts like sclera, the cornea, anterior & posterior chambers, iris, pupil, lens, vitreous humour, retina, fovea, macula, and the ophthalmoscope.

 - The images actually sent are upside down but our brain help to understand what it is by turning the image on the right side up.